ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 ---
 layout: post
-title: "Hacking FactoryBot to build a factory UI"
+title: "Hacking FactoryBot to build a factory UI (1 of 2)"
 description: "Part 1: The main guts of the FactoryBurgers gem"
 date: 2021-08-14 10:00:00 -0400
 comments: true